 Faculty members welcome the opportunity to work closely with students to facilitate learning and assist in meeting course objectives.
 The student should first discuss any concerns regarding an instructor or a course with the instructor involved.
-If further discussion is needed, the student should speak with their advisor.
+If further discussion is needed, the bulletin policy related to grievances at https://bulletin.andrews.edu/content.php?catoid=9&navoid=1720.
+Online students may expect face-to-face meetings via Zoom.
+All concerns must also be submitted in writing (email format is acceptable) for the record.